Ajay-saju/Intent_Originel/README.md

 # intent_original

-A new Flutter project.
+This Project called Intent which is a mock Interview platform .

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is the second project.
+I designed this app like a social media platform.

 A few resources to get you started if this is your first Flutter project: